Merzasphor/MWSE/docs/source/lua/type/tes3armor.rst

 `armorRating`_ (`number`_)
     The armor's defensive rating.

+`blocked`_ (`boolean`_)
+    The blocked state of the object.

 `boundingBox`_ (`tes3boundingBox`_)
     The bounding box for the object.

 `deleted`_ (`boolean`_)
+    Read-only.
 The deleted state of the object.

 `disabled`_ (`boolean`_)
+    Read-only.
 The disabled state of the object.

 `enchantCapacity`_ (`number`_)
     The object's enchantment capacity.